By Kylan Gibbs, CEO and Co-founder, Inworld AI

 What latency is acceptable for a phone agent?

-Total round-trip (caller speaks → agent responds) should stay under 1 second, ideally under 800ms.
+Total round-trip (caller speaks, agent responds) should stay under 1 second, ideally under 800ms.
 Beyond 1.5 seconds, callers perceive the system as broken and hang up.
-Realtime TTS contributes sub-200ms of that budget; Realtime STT contributes 100-300ms; the LLM contributes 200-500ms time-to-first-token.
+Realtime TTS contributes a realtime portion of that budget; Realtime STT contributes 100-300ms; the LLM contributes the rest.
+Optimize each stage against your own pipeline.

 How many concurrent calls can a voice AI handle?